The Multimodal Mind

 Click a stage below to step through the loop, with the canonical example: a model deciding to pick up a glass.

 The key idea hiding in the animation: Imagine and Act use the same generative machinery as Perceive.
 Imagining "the hand approaching, fingers closing, the weight shifting" is video + proprioception generation.
 Acting is action generation.
 They are not bolted-on heads — they are the same model generating in different output modalities.
-That is what the next chapter's architecture buys us.
+That is what the next section's architecture buys us.

-Ch.
-03 One architecture: Mixture of Transformers
+Sec.
+03 One architecture: mixture of transformers

 If one model has to perceive and generate images, video, audio, and actions, a single dense network creates a problem: modalities interfere.
 The statistics of a video frame and a motor command have nothing in common, and forcing the same feed-forward weights to model both means each capability dilutes the other.

-The architecture I use is a Mixture of Transformers (MoT).
+The architecture I use is a mixture of transformers (MoT).[1]
 The trick is to split the network by modality:

-The payoff shows up in the next chapter: because every weight a token touches lives in its modality's expert, you can freeze an entire expert — its attention projections included — while training another, and global attention still lets the new expert read everything the frozen ones know.
+The payoff shows up in the next section: because every weight a token touches lives in its modality's expert, you can freeze an entire expert — its attention projections included — while training another, and global attention still lets the new expert read everything the frozen ones know.

-Ch.
+Sec.
 04 The pretraining recipe: a staged curriculum

-The recipe mirrors how we train LLMs — next-token prediction at internet scale — but extends every stage into multimodal space, and crucially, it is staged.
-You do not learn to perceive, imagine, and act all at once.
-Generation is harder than understanding, and each generative capability builds on the one before it.
+where ci is the multimodal context attended to by token i, and λ balances the two objectives, which live on different scales.
+You do not learn to perceive, imagine, and act all at once: generation is harder than understanding, and each generative capability builds on the one before it.
 So pretraining climbs a ladder:

 Two rules govern the climb: